kiewietr/meteor-polly/readme.md

-NOT PRODUCTION READY, todo:

-* switch to https
-* wait for official polly domain

 ### Polly
 Polly helps you to answer your customers queries.
 Use this package to add the default help center to your meteor app.
 You will need an existing publication in Polly.